-- > Year One- Phonics screening check: administered in June. - Year Two- End of Key Stage Assessments in Reading and Mathematics: administered in May. - Year Four Multiplication Times Tables Check: administered in June. - Year Six- End of Key Stage Assessments in Reading, GPS (Grammar, Punctuation and Spelling) Mathematics and Writing: administered in May.
+- > Year One- Phonics screening check: administered in June. - Year Two- Optional End of Key Stage Assessments in Reading and Mathematics: administered in June; Phonics screening check in June for those who did not reach required standard in Year 1 check. - Year Four Multiplication Times Tables Check: administered in June. - Year Six- End of Key Stage Assessments in Reading, GPS (Grammar, Punctuation and Spelling) Mathematics and Writing: administered in May.